Eiffel Tower sparkling at night with a full moon in the background as seen on a Christmas Light bus tour in Paris in December

 1. Marche de Noel: Notre-Dame (under the Watchful Gargoyles)

-2. Alsatian Christmas Market at Gare de l’Est
+2. The Alsatian Christmas Market at Gare de l’Est

 A Paris street lit up with Christmas lights at night in Paris in December